BSL

 Why?

 Because BSL is a language!
 Just like any other language, the time it takes for a person to gain fluency in BSL depends mainly on that person.
-Some people are fast learners, some are busy, some have attention deficit, some don’t have the luxury of practising, and some are just lazy- all these factors can affect the learner of any language.
+Some people are fast learners, some are busy, some have attention deficits, some don’t have the luxury of practising, and some are just lazy- all these factors can affect the learner of any language.

 But I can give a general guideline.

-Learn British Sign Language at your own pace
+Learn British Sign Language at Your Own Pace

 In the case of courses accredited by CPD, they usually run around a few hours long.
 You can just complete the whole thing in two or three days if you want.
 But since they are just videos, you can learn them at your own pace and are accessible from any device.